Robert Cochrane (witch): Cochrane's later years

 "I am a witch descended from a family of witches.
 Genuine witchcraft is not paganism, though it retains the memory of ancient faiths...
 [Witchcraft is] the last real mystery cult to survive, with a very complex and evolved philosophy that has strong affinities with many Christian beliefs.
 The concept of a sacrificial god was not new to the ancient world; it is not new to a witch...
 I come from an old witch family.
 My mother told me of things that had been told to her grandmother by her grandmother.
 I have two ancestors who died by hanging for the practice of witchcraft."

 — — Cochrane, "Genuine Witchcraft is Defended", 1963.

 Cochrane arose to public prominence in November 1963, when he published an article titled "Genuine Witchcraft is Defended" in Psychic News, a weekly Spiritualist publication.
 In it, he outlined his beliefs regarding Witchcraft, and first publicly made the claim that he came from a hereditary line of Witches.

 In 1964, further individuals joined the Clan.
-Among these was Evan John Jones, who would later become the Magister of The Clan of Tubal Caine, and an accomplished author upon the subject of witchcraft.
+Among these was Evan John Jones, who would later become the Magister of The Clan of Tubal Cain, and an accomplished author upon the subject of witchcraft.
 Jones had met Cochrane through his wife Jane, as they both worked at the same company.